 The major cryptocurrency exchange of United States, Coinbase had put forward the request to wind up its political action committee (PAC) on 3rd April.
 FEC stands for Federal Election Commission.
 It is the United States-based regulatory firm which ensures that the companies perform within the financial laws of the state.
 As per the reports published on the website of Federal Election Commission, Coinbase had expressed its request to wind up its PAC however it is yet to be cleared whether Coinbase PAC has been closed or not.

-Coinbase is a U.S-based cryptocurrency exchange which was established in June 2012.
+Coinbase is a US-based cryptocurrency exchange that was established in June 2012.
 The firm has its headquarters located in San Francisco, California.
-The exchange deals in Bitcoin (BTC), Bitcoin Cash (BCH), Ethereum (ETH), Ethereum Classic and Litecoin (LTC).
+The exchange deals in Bitcoin (BTC), Bitcoin Cash (BCH), Ethereum (ETH), Ethereum Classic, Litecoin (LTC), and many more.
+Check Coinbase review for the full list of cryptocurrencies with which you can deal.

 The motive behind the emergence of Political Action Committee (PAC) is to add to the firm’s capital but for about 10 months the committee was neither able to back funds for the concern nor it paid for any expenditure.